 It can either supplement an existing benefit plan, or operate like a stand alone benefit plan, and it has total flexibility for the business owner to really tailor it to what they need for themselves and their family as well as their employees

 Paul Martin: Alright, well, maybe we better do, as we do on this program, we do a step by step analysis.
 It’s something that Collin stands by and he’s brought to the vernacular of insurance and commercial insurance in Saskatchewan.
 So, we’re gonna kind of get you to do the same thing for us, if you don’t mind.
 Can you give us a little step by step walk through?

 Think of it, I’m the business owner, I don’t understand this or know about it and you’re briefing me for the first time.
 What should I be hearing?

-Ryan Werner: Sure thing Paul, yeah, I guess the first question I generally start with is, what do you figure you spend as an individual, you the business owner year over year on things like medications, maybe massage, chiro, physio visits, dental visits for you, your kids.
+Ryan Warner: Sure thing Paul, yeah, I guess the first question I generally start with is, what do you figure you spend as an individual, you the business owner year over year on things like medications, maybe massage, chiro, physio visits, dental visits for you, your kids.
 What does that number look like?

 If you can do some quick math, you can probably come up with a couple thousand dollars without thinking too hard about it and if I could tell you, you could make that a total deduction tax wise, to your business, would that be something that would peak your interest?

 Paul Martin: Yeah, I’d probably be paying attention at this point because you’d be saying to me, you can cover some of your health cost with pre tax dollars, rather than post tax dollars.

 Ryan Warner: That’s right.
 What we find is the average account, they’re spending about 2,500 to 5,000 dollars a year, without out of pocket after tax dollars, so if we can pump those things through a healthcare spending account it’s a really tax efficient way of taking advantage of this tool, that like I said, so few business owners already are today.